totalspectrum/spin2cpp/docs/SpinPasmIntegration.md

 propeller-load fibodemo.binary -r -t
 ```

-You can also use Fibo.cog.spin in any Spin IDE or other Spin tools.
+You can also use Fibo.cog.spin with any Spin IDE or other Spin tools.
-It should be legal with all Spin compilers.
+It should be legal for all Spin compilers.

 The output looks like:
 ```